 24. Catch Up With Loved Ones You Haven’t Seen in a While

 Take this forced free time to catch up with your old high school buddies, former college roommate, or out-of-state siblings.
-While you might feel awkward calling up people you haven’t spoken with in months or years, they’ll be surprised and delighted to hear your voice.
+While you might feel awkward calling up people you haven’t spoken to in months or years, they’ll be surprised and delighted to hear your voice.

 25. Connect With a Therapist